johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 physical dimensions of the 1084S monitor.
-One its most remarkable features is that it provides seamless support for all standard Amiga screen modes in a *single* shader (320&times;256 Low Res, 640&times;256 High Res, 320&times;512 Low Res Laced, 640&times;512 High Res Laced, and naturally all their overscanned and NTSC variants).
+One its most remarkable features is that it provides seamless support for all standard Amiga screen modes in a *single* shader (320&times;256 Low Res, 640&times;256 High Res, 320&times;512 Low Res Interlaced, 640&times;512 High Res Interlaced, and naturally all their overscanned and NTSC variants).
 The interlace flicker is not emulated, but probably that's for the best.
 This thing handles everything you throw at it, including low-res/hi-res split-screen games (e.g Lemmings, Shadow of the